lancemonotone/troyweb_wp/wp-content/themes/troyweb_applicant/README.md

 - `ACF`: Handles the registration of ACF fields and blocks, as well as the import and export of field settings.
+- `ACF Flex Page`: Handles the layout configuration and the rendering of Flexible Content Layout modules.
 - `Admin Template Filter`: Filter pages by template in the admin page list.
 - `Assets`: Handles the enqueueing of scripts and styles, and the dequeueing of WP Block Library CSS.
 - `Autoactivate`: Automatically activates the theme's default plugins.
 - `Blog`: Handles the blog functionality and rewrite rules.
 - `Branding`: Adds custom branding options to the Customizer.
 - `Constants`: Defines the theme's constants.
+- `Disable Gutenberg`: Disables the Gutenberg editor for specific post types and page templates.
 - `Images`: Handles the image sizes, conversion to WEBP, and responsive image markup.
-- `Layout`: Handles the layout configuration and the rendering of Flexible Content Layout blocks.
 - `Navigation`: Handles the navigation menus.
 - `Replace LSEP`: Replaces the line separator character with a space.
 - `Shortcodes`: Adds custom shortcodes to the MCE editor.
 - `SVG Icons`: Adds a library of SVG icons to the theme.
 - `Theme:`: Handles the theme's setup and configuration.
 - `Widgets`: Registers the theme's widgets and sidebars.
+- `WP Bootstrap Navwalker`: Registers the WP Bootstrap Navwalker for Bootstrap-enabled menus.

 ## Build Setup